houstonm74/Azure-DVWA/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects data on Docker container usage on the Web1 and Web2 servers.
+- Metricbeat collects information on system resource usage for Web1 and Web2 servers.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the config files to /etc/ansible/files.
+- Copy the config files for the Filebeat and Metricbeat playbooks to /etc/ansible/files -- modify these configs as well as your /etc/ansible/hosts file to make sure they're using the proper IPs for your iteration of this project.
 - Update the config files to include the hosts to be acted upon, as well as correct IP addresses for ElasticSearch and Kibana hosts.
-- Run the playbook, and navigate to the Kibana installation page to check that the installation worked as expected and Kibana is receiving data.
+- Run the playbook, and navigate to the Kibana installation page for the beats to check that the installation worked as expected and Kibana is receiving data.

 To verify that the ELK server is running, visit http://104.210.145.121:5601/app/kibana from an allowed IP address.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._